department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/utility.md

 ##### Code Lookup

 Most of the historic data just uses strings.
+For MVP we are not converting codes, except for some very specific ones.
+This is because MHV is not scoped to be improving the quality of the data, and the use of the MHV FHIR API is driven by display use.
+Thus codes are not important.

-Will need some method to convert these enum or strings to a standards based code like LOINC, SNOMED, CVX, NDC, or other.
+Beyond MVP we could look to add a method to convert these enum or strings to a standards based code like LOINC, SNOMED, CVX, NDC, or other.
 These utilities can be based on a [FHIR ConceptMap](http://hl7.org/fhir/conceptmap.html) resource, thus making maintaining it easy.

 ##### Formal code systems of interest